trappuss/D4AssetBrowser/README.md

   be told about new builds.

 **After a game patch:** run **File → Update TACT Keys**, then re-run **File → Dependencies…** to refresh d4data.
-New seasonal and collab content usually needs both.
+New seasonal and collab content usually needs both. **File ▸ Index** then lists every background index with its state — *not started* / a live percentage / *done* — with **Index all** to start whatever is outstanding and **Re-index everything** to drop the caches and rebuild;
+clicking a single row rebuilds just that one.
+The status bar carries the same summary (`Indexes 6/9`), so a half-built index is visible rather than something you discover from a worse result.
 If something still won't load, `Audit Asset Health.bat` diffs against your last run and reports exactly what changed — attach that output to an issue and it saves a lot of back-and-forth.